awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 # What is AWS Systems Manager?<a name="what-is-systems-manager"></a>

-AWS Systems Manager is a collection of capabilities to help you manage your applications and infrastructure running in the AWS Cloud\.
-Systems Manager simplifies application and resource management, shortens the time to detect and resolve operational problems, and helps you manage your AWS resources securely at scale\.
+AWS Systems Manager is the operations hub for your AWS applications and resources and a secure end\-to\-end management solution for hybrid cloud environments that enables safe and secure operations at scale\.

 ## How Systems Manager works<a name="how-it-works"></a>